-A TBI can also lead to significant changes in your personality.
+A TBI can also lead to significant personality changes.
 While some brain injuries like mild concussions may only have short-term effects, others could result in severe, long-lasting impairment.
 It is crucial to be aware of these symptoms, but only a medical professional can diagnose a traumatic brain injury.
-After an accident, it is best to seek medical attention immediately.
+After an accident or any trauma to your head, it is best to seek medical attention immediately.

-The next step should be consulting a skilled attorney.
-When your damages are caused by another person’s negligence, a traumatic brain injury lawyer in Lincoln can help you seek compensation for your losses.
+The next best step is to consult a skilled catastrophic injury attorney who has experience handling TBI cases.
+When your damages are caused by another person’s negligence, a traumatic brain injury attorney in Lincoln can help you seek compensation for your losses.

 A concussion occurs when a jolt to the head causes the brain to shake, resulting in damage.
-Concussions are not only the most common type of traumatic brain injury, but they are also considered the least severe of these injuries.
-Though many people with minor concussions have few long-term consequences, these injuries should be taken seriously.
+Concussions are not only the most common type of traumatic brain injury, but they are also considered the least severe form of TBI.
+Though many people with minor concussions have few long-term consequences, these injuries should always be taken seriously.

-Coup-contrecoup injuries stand out given that they are two incidents of brain trauma at once.
-A coup-contrecoup injury occurs when an impact to the head causes the brain to accelerate and strike the inside of the skull.
+Coup-contrecoup injuries are especially concerning because they involve two points of brain trauma at once.
+A coup-contrecoup injury occurs when an initial impact to the head causes the brain to shift inside the head and slam into the other side of the skull.
 The two points of impact cause damage to both sides of the brain.
 Coup-contrecoup injuries are most common in motor vehicle accident cases.

 Diffuse Axonal Injuries

 A diffuse axonal injury (DAI) is similar to a concussion.
 While these injuries also involve a sharp jolt to the brain, the outcome of a DAI is often more severe.
 With these injuries, the blow to the brain is so severe that it causes the nerves connecting the brain to the spinal cord to strain or tear.